 Thousands of acres of pristine wilderness and abundant wildlife beckon.
-Volusia County has many roadways, parks and waterways, well worth your visit because of the access to springs that empty into the St. Johns River.
-Nearby are small towns worth discovering where you can enjoy a meal and down home ambience.
+Volusia County has many roadways, parks, and waterways, well worth your visit because of the access to springs that empty into the St. Johns River.
+Nearby are small towns worth discovering where you can enjoy a meal and down home ambiance.

 The Ormond Loop for a scenic drive of Volusia County

 “The Loop” as it is known, is a must for anyone visiting the area.
 Whether in a car, a bike, or motorcycle, breathe in the fresh air and experience this spectacular 30-mile journey through towering oak hammocks, past creeks, marshes, sand dunes, and beaches.
 Along the way stop at Tomoka State Park and experience the former village site of the 2,000-year indigenous Timucuan Tribe.
 Take some time for bird watching while walking through the hardwood hammocks that once was an indigo plantation.
 Also on the loop is the Bulow Creek State Park home to the giant Fairchild Oak that is over 400 years old and one of the largest of its kind in the southern U.S.

 Located in Orange City, Blue Spring State Park is home to a first-magnitude spring and is the largest refuge for manatees along the St. Johns River.
 From November through March, the refreshing 72-degree water of Blue Spring is welcome warmth for the West Indian Manatee seeking respite from the winter-cooled St. Johns River.
 Boardwalks provide ideal platforms for admiring the gentle giants.
 Interpretive displays along the walk provide a history of the area from the earliest native tribes to the early settlers.